GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 ## Processes and Architecture on top of the Carpentries-style Template and Automation

 As we have mentioned before, this lesson is built using a Carpentries template, with all the automation scripts that it entails.
-However, for this particular lesson (Train the Trainer) we have also added some extra automation, as well as folders.
-Before going into the details in the guide, take a look at the diagrams below.
-They offer a visual aid to understand that extra layer of automation.
+However, for this particular lesson (Train the Trainer), and as we have also mentioned before, we have added some extra automation, as well as folders.
+Before going ahead into the guide to read about those details, take a look at the diagrams below.
+They offer a visual aid to understanding that extra layer of automation.

 The first diagram briefly describes the **build_lesson_wf.yml** workflow and its associated scripts and resources.